whitefusionhq/petite-element/README.md

 # petite-element (WIP)

-**Update:** this was a fun project to work on, but I've decided to focus instead on the [Crystallized](https://github.com/whitefusionhq/crystallized) project and addding reactivity to vanilla web components via a layer of integration around [Signals](https://github.com/preactjs/signals) alongside the Crystallized's declarative actions functionality.
+**Update:** this was a fun project to work on, but I've decided to focus instead on the [Crystallized](https://github.com/whitefusionhq/crystallized) project and addding reactivity to vanilla web components via a layer of integration around [Signals](https://github.com/preactjs/signals) alongside Crystallized's declarative actions functionality.
 Enjoy!

 ----